 John wrapped up his brief butcher shop phase by the end of calendar year 1910.
 By then the ranch was no longer needed to keep the cattle.
 The deed was traded for shares of mining stock.
 Having no more need to stay in Fresno, Nellie and John moved themselves into the house on the twenty-acre Del Rey farm they had purchased for Walter and Margaret.
 The younger couple had decided not to commit themselves to it.
 Walter had farmed it in 1909 and probably put in hours managing it through the 1910 harvest, but he and Margaret and their baby boy Clare had not actually lived there for quite some time, preferring to be in Fresno where Walter could more easily attend to Warner Brothers Produce.
 Back in the early Twentieth Century, in the absence of air-conditioning, such businesses as produce outlets typically opened by six or seven in the morning to take advantage of cool morning temperatures, and a commute up from Del Rey (probably by train) each day would not have been practical.
 By this point, the farm house was the only house that Nellie and John actually owned.
 They decided to stay there -- thereby avoiding having to pay rent -- until they figured out where to go next.

 The answer to the question -- “Where to go next?” -- quickly became an easy one to answer.
 John M. Warner decided he liked the potential of Sanger as a place of business.
 In a case of “thinking big,” he convinced his father to put up half the funds and open up a warehouse in Sanger to sell feed grain and hay and livestock-related hardware, as well selling as the sort of bulky items that require a warehouse to properly cope with, such as cement, gypsum, and sacks of flour.
 Sanger already had an existing operation of that sort, Farmers Warehouse.
 The two Johns, father and son, bought out the owners and expanded the operation and the physical structure to a scale never before seen in the community.
 Among other things, that meant they could earn some of their income without even having to handle merchandise -- they simply rented otherwise empty portions of the building to clients who needed to store their own large equipment and/or wholesale supplies.
 The increase in the square footage was so significant that local historians of the 1970s would treat the juncture as the moment when Sanger acquired its first truly urban structure and became more than just a village.
+Indeed, its founding was one of the spurs that led to the incorporation of the town less than a year later.
 The new business was called Warner Warehouse Company.
 The name was painted in huge letters on the side of the building, as can be seen in the photo shown slightly below at left.

 The elder John, though excited by the enterprise and certainly a big part of the planning and organization, was growing rickety enough that he was content to supervise rather than commit to on-the-clock shifts as a warehouseman, nor was he even on-site every day.
 That meant that right away, an additional manager was needed to help John Martin Warner on the floor.
 Bert was hired to do that.
 His salary was sixty dollars per month.
 This was generous enough that he knew he could support a wife, and soon have enough to buy himself and that wife a house, so he and his sweetheart Grace Branson, a teacher at Round Mountain School in the hills east of Spring Brook Ranch, set in motion their wedding plans.
 Meanwhile Alie Spece got in on the income-earning potential by opening up a feed lot right next to the warehouse.
 Cattlemen of the hills were in the habit of bringing stock down to Sanger to load them onto trains to go to market.
 The combination of grain warehouse and feed lot right by the railroad tracks ensured Alie would have customers.